EtchUK/Etch.OrchardCore.AdminTheme/README.md

 Alternatively you can [download the source](https://github.com/etchuk/Etch.OrchardCore.AdminTheme/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.AdminTheme.

+## Fixes

+Below is a list of fixes that have been applied.
+These should be checked each time there is a new version of Orchard Core as they will likely be resolved and can be reverted.

+- Fix flow editor not collapsing/expanding when editing `BagPart` (https://github.com/OrchardCMS/OrchardCore/pull/4389)

 ## Development

 ### Prerequisities